matyjones/semadilife/README.md

 # semadilife.

 Semadi Life is a mobile application that uses artificial intelligence to help users manage their mental health and improve their overall well-being.
-Our app uses advanced algorithms to analyze your responses to specific questions and provide personalized recommendations and resources to help you improve your mental health.
+Our app uses advanced algorithms to analyze data gathered by your Garmin fitness tracker to provide personalized recommendations and resources to help you improve your mental and physical health.

 Features

+AI interpretation of your tracker data to identify stress-creating habits and help you problem-solve your way to better health
 Personalized mental health assessments
 Customized recommendations based on assessment results Access to a variety of mental health resources and tools In-app journal to track your progress
 Daily reminders to help you stay on track

 Privacy Policy

 Our app is committed to protecting your privacy.
 You can find our privacy policy [here](privacy.html).

 Installation

-You can download our app from the App Store or Google Play Store.
+The app is currently in development.
+When it is available for wide release you will be able to download our app from the App Store or Google Play Store.

 Feedback

 We would love to hear your feedback and suggestions on how we can improve Semadi Health.
-You can reach out to us at feedback@semadi.life
+You can reach out to us at jones.mathew.f@gmail.com

 License